michaeluno/Fetch-Tweets/readme.txt

 = 2.4.8 =
 - Added the `apply_template_on_no_result` argument.
+- Added the `Possibly Sensitive Materials` option.
+- Changed the locations of some settings in the plugin admin pages.
 - Changed the access rights set in the plugin settings applied to the menu/page access rights of the rule listing, definition, and tag pages.

 = 2.4.7 - 04/11/2015 =